neerajprao/Fire-Suppression-System/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE) (or choose your preferred license).
+This project is open-source and available under the MIT License.
 ---

 ## Contact